Steve Goulding

 Steve Goulding (born 1954) is an English drummer, who has played as a member of Graham Parker and the Rumour, the Associates, Poi Dog Pondering, the Waco Brothers, Sally Timms and the Drifting Cowgirls and the Mekons.
-He also played the drums on the hit single "Let's Go to Bed" by the Cure and "Watching the Detectives" with Elvis Costello.
+He also played the drums on the hit singles "Let's Go to Bed" by the Cure and "Watching the Detectives" with Elvis Costello.
 He co-wrote "I Love the Sound of Breaking Glass" with Nick Lowe and Andrew Bodnar.
-He currently resides in New York City.
+He lives in New York City.